How To Lie (with Pictures) - WikiHow

 |Show more |Show less X

-This article was co-authored by Kelli Miller, LCSW, MSW.
+This article was co-authored by Kelli Miller, LCSW, MSW and by wikiHow staff writer, Eric McClure.
 Kelli Miller is a Psychotherapist based in Los Angeles, California.
 Kelli specializes in individual and couples therapy focusing on relationships, depression, anxiety, sexuality, communication, parenting, and more.
 She is the author of “Love Hacks: Simple Solutions to Your Most Common Relationship Issues” which details the top 15 relationship issues and 3 quick solutions to each.
 She is also the award-winning and best-selling author of “Thriving with ADHD”.
 Kelli co-hosted an advice show on LA Talk Radio and was a relationship expert for The Examiner.
 She received her MSW (Masters of Social Work) from the University of Pennsylvania and a BA in Sociology/Health from the University of Florida.
-There are 8 references cited in this article, which can be found at the bottom of the page. wikiHow marks an article as reader-approved once it receives enough positive feedback.
-This article has 11 testimonials from our readers, earning it our reader-approved status.
-This article has been viewed 1,679,847 times.
+There are 19 references cited in this article, which can be found at the bottom of the page.
+This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.
+This article has been viewed 1,680,507 times.

 Steps